 - Occurs on and off

-- Usually lasts 1 to 2 hours, but may last up to an entire day
+- Usually lasts 15 minutes to 1 hour, but may last up to an entire day

 Triggers may include: